Chapter 5: The Seal and the Mark

 The Simplicity Test

-The simplest reading wins.
-Not because simplicity is sacred, but because truth doesn't require patches.
-A genuine message from God wouldn't need three layers of human explanation to become coherent.
-Jesus demonstrated this by stripping away additions.
+One position accepts what God wrote.
+The other requires explaining why He wrote the wrong day, or why He changed His mind without telling anyone.
+A genuine message from God would not need three layers of human explanation to become coherent.
+Jesus demonstrated this principle by stripping away Pharisaic additions: "The sabbath was made for man, not man for the sabbath" (Mark 2:27).
 The Sabbath argument follows the same pattern: return to what God wrote.

 The Priest Wore It First